betterscientificsoftware/bssw.io/CuratedContent/DocumentationTools.md

 # Documentation Tools

-Documentation is critical for establishing a contract for how software is interacted with.
+Documentation is critical for explaining how users interacted with software.
 Introductory information:

 - [What is good documentation?](WhatIsGoodDocumentation.md)
 - [How to write good documentation](HowToWriteGoodDocumentation.md)